DigitalEmbed/jOS/README.md

   - Import the library *jOS.h* into your *main.c* file.
   - In the *Ports* folder of this repository there are several folders with names of microcontrollers or prototype board frameworks.
     - If there is a folder for your hardware, simply install the *System* library in your IDE.
-    - If there is no folder for your hardware, you will need to edit the *System.c* file in the */jOS* directory using the *How to port?*. topic.
+    - If there is no folder for your hardware, you will need to edit the *System.c* file in the */jOS* directory using the *How to port?* topic.
   - In the */jOS* folder there is the *jOS.h* file.
 In it, you should define:
     - The amount of switches and semaphores your system will have;
     - The amount of priorities your firmware will have;